knative/docs/docs/versioned/admin/admin-overview.md

 - Editing YAML manifests

     Modify resource definitions directly, including labels, annotations, and field values.
-You can use Kubernetes features such as [OPA](https://kubernetes.io/blog/2019/08/06/opa-gatekeeper-policy-and-governance-for-kubernetes/) and [Kyverno](https://kyverno.io) to enforce specific values for fields on a resource type, or use ConfigMaps in plugin installation to set values at the cluster level through Knative.
+You can use Kubernetes features such as [OPA](https://kubernetes.io/blog/2019/08/06/opa-gatekeeper-policy-and-governance-for-kubernetes/) and [Kyverno](https://kyverno.io) to enforce specific values on a resource type, or use ConfigMaps in plugin installations to set values at the cluster level.

 - Using ConfigMaps

     Store and manage configuration data as key-value pairs.
 ConfigMaps are frequently used to tune platform-wide behavior.
-Most of the Knative ConfigMaps are in the `knative-serving` or `knative-eventing` namespace, and apply their settings to all the relevant Knative components in all namespaces.
+Most of the Knative ConfigMaps are in the `knative-serving` and `knative-eventing` namespaces.
+Their settings apply to all the relevant Knative components in all namespaces.

-- Applying resources with `kubectl`
+- Applying resources with the `kubectl` CLI

     Apply updated YAML manifests, as opposed to ConfigMaps, to the cluster using standard Kubernetes workflows.